Remembrance jewelry with meaning

 Options for processing ashes

-There are several ways to incorporate ashes into a piece of jewellery.
-You can choose an invisible or visible compartment, on the inside or outside of a ring.
-Ashes can also be placed in a pendant or earring.
-I also offer the option of storing ashes in a sealed compartment beneath a gemstone.
-I never position ashes directly behind a gemstone because settings are not completely watertight.
-If moisture enters, the ashes can compress and may not be preserved as well.
-Therefore, I always create a carefully sealed space that safely contains the ashes and preserves the memory permanently.
+There are several ways to incorporate ashes into a piece of jewelry.
+You can choose an invisible or just visible compartment, on the inside or outside of a ring.
+Ashes can also have a place in a pendant or in ear jewelry.
+In addition, I offer the option of storing ashes in an enclosed space under a gemstone.

 Sustainable and secure techniques